Gordonby/JobBot/readme.md

-# Debugging a C# Azure Bot Service bot in Visual Studio
+# Demonstrating an Azure Bot Framework FormsBot

-To learn how to debug Azure Bot Service bots, please visit https://aka.ms/bf-docs-azure-debug
+To use the bot, go to http://job-bot.byers.me